devopsacademyau/academy/classes/01class/exercises/c01-git03/mfreitassm/README.md

-Git history will need to be rewrited. git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD git push -all
+Git history will need to be rewrited. git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD

+Git filter-branch will do is for each commit in the specified branch, apply filters to the snapshot, and create a new commit.
+The new commit’s parent will be the filtered version of the old commit’s parent.
+So it creates a parallel commit DAG.

+git push -all

 4. What are the consequences of the previous action?